PGR Wellbeing Programme

 The in-person workshops take place in our group room at 19 Clarendon Place.
 There are 14 places available for each workshop and places are allocated on a first come, first served basis.

-Sign-up for PGR webinars and workshops opens two weeks in advance of each session and you can book a place via the Student Counselling and Wellbeing Hub.
+Sign-up for PGR webinars and workshops opens two weeks in advance of each session and you can book a place using the links below which will take you to our Student Counselling and Wellbeing Hub where you can find out more about each event.

 Please continue reading for descriptions and useful resources for upcoming PGR Wellbeing Webinars and Workshops.